 Procedures for Designating Historic Structures, Sites and Districts for Preservation

 A nomination for designation listing in the city register may be made by the board or by any citizen by filing an application with the City Planner.
 The applicant shall pay all public notice expenses, recording fees and any other fees established by resolution of the city council.
-The initial application fee is established at seventy-five ($75.00) dollars.

 - Application for Historic Designation of a Structure, Site or District